ExplorViz/EaaS-demo-application/readme.md

 Then configure the workflow by creating secrets in the GitHub repository settings:

-- `EAAS_URL`: Set this to the URL where your EaaS instance can be reached from the internet
+- `EAAS_URL`: Set this to the URL where your EaaS instance can be reached from the internet (Important: no trailing /)
 - `EAAS_PROJECT`: Set this to the ID of the EaaS project, you can find it on the projects settings page
 - `EAAS_SECRET`: You can obtain one from the projects secrets page

 You can then make changes to the application and push them to the repository and the GitHub Action will automatically create a build and submit it to the configured EaaS instance.
-You should be able to see and run these builds through the EaaS webinterface.
+You can see and run these builds through the EaaS webinterface.

 ## License